sibvic/fxts2-templates/templates/readme.md

 Example of the simplest possible strategy.

-## base_strategy
+## strategy_advanced

+Strategy template which includes all supported features so far.
+It's the most complex template.

+Features set:

-Base strategy template.
-It supports execution of orders on other platforms.
+- Order execution on other platforms

 [Description of template parameters](https://github.com/sibvic/fxts2-templates/wiki/base_strategy-Template-parameters)